vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     11/6/2019 6:39:01 PM > Sending message: {"temperature":23.575667940813894,"humidity":77.66409506912534,"pressure":1017.0118147748344,"latitude":40.21020096551372,"longitude":-98.48636739129239}
     ```

-    Notice the timestamp differences between telemetry readings.
-The delay between telemetry messages should be `2` seconds as configured through the device twin; instead of the default of `1` second in the source code.
+    The timestamp value indicates the time difference between telemetry readings.
+The delay between telemetry messages should be 2 seconds, as configured through the device twin.
+The **telemetryDelay** variable that was initialized to **1** second in the source code has been updated.

 1. Leave the simulated device app running.